City Hub

 Use linked analyses to confirm whether differences are recurring patterns or isolated noise.

-Convert one validated pattern into a single operational action with a clear owner and checkpoint.
+Convert one validated pattern into a focused team review with a clear owner and checkpoint.

 Related insights